 Keeping safe from creepy crawlers

-Many poisonous snakes could be found on jungle floors and trees.
+Many Poisonous Snake While Camping could be found on jungle floors and trees.
 You should follow the general camping rule in places where there is no clearing for a set-up; you should clear the area with a machete.
 Use a hiking stick to probe the areas under dense growth for poisonous reptiles before cutting them.
 The best thing to do is raising a platform, off the floor of jungle, as most of the poisonous snakes are small in size.
 If you cannot build a platform, then check for any ant trails on the floor.
 Avoid camping near ant trails.

 Drink less fluids at night, to avoid getting out of your tent to urinate at night.
 You have good chances of getting bitten by mosquitoes and get infected with malaria.
 There could be snakes crawling in the dark.
 So it’s better not to walk around the jungle at night.
 If you must, then you should get “snake chaps” for it.
 You should watch every footstep of yours while walking in the jungle.
 When you stop, it is better to take a glance at the trees.
 Beware when you are walking over logs, obstructing your trail, there could be snakes hiding in them.